Kong/terraform-provider-konnect/docs/resources/event_gateway_virtual_cluster.md

 Optional:

-- `algorithm` (String) The algorithm used for SASL/SCRAM authentication.
-Not Null; must be one of ["sha256", "sha512"]
+- `algorithm` (String) The algorithm used for SASL/SCRAM authentication. possible known values include one of ["sha256", "sha512"]; Not Null